 No razors for 30 days.
-That’s the mantra for participants of Grow Your Mo, a community campaign to raise money for Oregon Cancer Foundation.
+That’s the mantra for participants of Grow Your Mo, a community campaign to raise money for the Oregon Cancer Foundation.

 Thirteen men from Lane County are growing their facial hair for the month of November to spread awareness about OCF’s Financial Assistance Program.
 The program provides stopgap emergency funding to patients undergoing cancer treatment in Lane County.